newsnowlabs/runcvm/README.md

 - Efficient container startup, by using virtiofs to serve the container's filesystem to the VM
 - Improved security compared to the standard container runtime, and as much security as possible without compromising the simplicity of the implementation
 - Command-line and image-embedded options for customising the a container's VM specifications, devices, kernel
+- Intelligent kernel selection, according to the distribution used in the image being launched
-- No external dependencies, except Docker/Podman
+- No external dependencies, except for Docker/Podman

 Applications for DKVM include: